Summer Sale, now with 33% off!

 Can you learn about unit testing AND keep social distancing?
 Can you Learn about unit testing from the convenience of your AC?
 YES!
 And now, with 33% OFF

 The book Everyday Unit Testing is about understanding unit testing (and some integration testing) in real-life applications.
 In the book, we’re going deep into understanding where and why unit tests help us, the nuances of writing and reading tests, and how code becomes testable or not, depending on our design.
 We also go into Test Driven Development to help with better design and tests.

-- Testing economics – the economic rationale behind unit testing, actual and perceived benefits and costs of the implementation.
+- Testing economics – the economic rationale behind unit testing, actual and perceived benefits, and implementation costs.

-- Tools – there are all kinds of tools in the unit testing worlds: test frameworks, mocking, coverage, build integration.
-How to pick the right tools and what are the considerations.
+- Tools – there are all kinds of tools in the unit testing world: test frameworks, mocking, coverage, build integration.
+How to pick the right tools, and what are the considerations.

 - Unit test attributes – what are the different properties that unit tests have, and how can we measure if those are good or not.

-- Test failure – short and long term practices for dealing with test failure.
+- Test failure – short and long-term practices for dealing with a test failure.
 How to find and fix the failure, and use it to enhance the protection.
-How to follow up on continuous failure of tests.
+How to follow up on the continuous failure of tests.

 - Test maintenance – what happens after a year of writing tests, and suites are getting larger and slower to run.

 - Test-Driven Development – how TDD fits into the testing process, and how to make the best of it.